browserengineering/book/book/styles.md

 sometimes our parser will see a malformed property-value pair, either because the page author made a mistake or because they're using a CSS feature that our parser doesn't support.
 We can catch this error to skip property-value pairs that don't parse.

-We'll use this little function to skip things:
+We'll use this little function to skip things; it stops at any one of a list of characters, and returns that character (or `None` if it was stopped by the end of the file):

 ``` {.python indent=4}
 def ignore_until(self, chars):